pikruse/cluster-mht/notes/ClusteringMethods.md

         3. Centroid Linkage - finds the distance between cluster centroids
         4. Average Linkage - finds the average distance of all  points in clusters, compared pairwise
 4. Repeat Step 3 until one cluster exists.

-**Divisive clustering steps:**
-1. Compute the proximity/dissimilarity/distance matrix with a chosen distance metric
-2. Create a single cluster with all points
-3. Divide clusters based on similarity metric
-4. Repeat Step 3 until each point has its own cluster.